system76/docs/_articles/customize-gnome.md

 ![sound-output](/images/customize-gnome/sound-output.png)

-The Sound Output Chooser adds a quick change option to the system menu in the top right of the screen.
+The Sound Output Device Chooser adds a quick change option to the system menu in the top right of the screen.
 This allows for changing audio inputs and outputs and adjusting volume levels quickly.

 ---